FelixWentworth/DumbWaiters/ReadMe.md

 - Handle Player Disconnection

 ### Updates
-- Update SUGAR unity to the latest version (1.1.0 includes remember login)
+- Update SUGAR unity to the latest version (1.1.0 includes remember login feature)

 ## Known Bugs
 - Currently players spawn on both client and server, this does not need to be the case